-If your horse has a narrow, oval-shaped hoof, the hind FormaHoof mould pattern will offer the best fit.
+If your horse has a narrow, oval-shaped hoof, the reusable SLIMLINE FormaHoof Mould will offer the best fit.
 Slimline models are available for all patterns.

 We have created the FormaHoof sizing chart to ensure that you select the right size of mould for your horse’s hooves.
 The sizing sheet is available in our online shop and on all product pages (moulds and kits).

 To measure the hoof and to order the correct size, you need to take two measurements: